amolkharche13/terraform-suse-observability/README.md

 terraform apply
 ```

-- Destroy the resources when cluster is no more needed.
+- Destroy the SUSE Observability cluster when is no more needed.
 ```bash
 terraform destroy
 ```